ietf/tao/Tao.md

 [charter](https://www.rfc-editor.org/info/bcp45), however, which
 points out that it is not a place for companies or individuals to solicit or advertise.
 As of this writing, the charter is being revised.
-It is lightly moderated by two people appointed by the IETF Chair; they used to called the Sargent At Arms (SAA), and you might see that term sometimes.
+It is lightly moderated by two people appointed by the IETF Chair; they used to be called the Sargent At Arms (SAA), and you might see that term sometimes.
 There is also a process for banning persistent offenders from the list, but fortunately this is extremely rare.